 Mr. Koehler is the principal of Koehler ADR, LLC, which offers arbitration and mediation services for commercial and sports-related business disputes.
 He retired in October 2014 as Vice-President, Legal, for NIKE, Inc., where he managed the global Legal Department and advised the business.
 Prior to NIKE, he was a partner with Tonkon Torp LLP, Portland Oregon, including serving as the Managing Partner from 1997–2002.

-Mr. Koehler has served on a number of non-profit boards including the Oregon Shakespeare Festival (past President), Oregon Environmental Council, Classroom Law Project (President), Portland Institute for Contemporary Art (past President), the Volunteer Lawyers Project (past President), Artists Repertory Theatre (past President), and the Multnomah County Legal Services for the Poor Committee (past President).
+Mr. Koehler has served on a number of non-profit boards including the Oregon Shakespeare Festival (past President), Oregon Environmental Council, Classroom Law Project (past President), Portland Institute for Contemporary Art (past President), the Volunteer Lawyers Project (past President), Artists Repertory Theatre (past President), and the Multnomah County Legal Services for the Poor Committee (past President).
 He joined the Miller Foundation board in 2015.

 He and his wife Noel Hanlon, a poet, live in north Marion County on a working farm.